lu-jeremy/lu-jeremy/README.md

 # Hello there!

 I am an undergraduate student studying computer science and mathematics at Purdue University.
 My research interests are in computer vision, generative modeling, deep learning, and reinforcement learning.
-Please feel free to reach out!

 ## Research Projects

+* Neural Signal Temporal Logic (STL) Controller with Task-Agnostic Diffusion Policy for Visual Agents (2024)
+* End-to-end Diffusion Transformer for Action Segmentation in Manual Manufacturing Process Analysis (2024)

+Past research:
 * A Novel Approach to Optimize Memory Reconstruction Using Joint Multimodal Networks (2022-2023)
 * Reconstructing Static Memories from the Brain with EEG Feature Extraction and Generative Adversarial Networks (2021-2022)
 * Communication Without Movement: EEG Text Generation/Autosuggestion with Natural Language Processing in the Immobilized (2021-2022)